Get On Board Grant

 • Provide spare parts to spruce up existing gear inventory.

-• Assist with training & support if your school already has gear.
+• Assist with training, lesson plans, and support if your school already has gear.

 Some things we have to take a pass on: